jundalisay/spblist/content/en/research/spinoza/metaphysics/part-2/chapter-10.md

 That God is the creator of all things we have already established; here we shall now try to explain what is to be understood by creation.
 Then we shall provide solutions as best we can to those questions that are commonly raised regarding creation.
 Let us then begin with the first subject.

-[What creation is. ] We say that creation is an operation in which no causes concur beyond the efficient cause; or that a created thing is that which presupposes nothing except God for its existence.
+[What creation is. ]

+Creation is an operation in which no causes concur beyond the efficient cause.

+A created thing is that which presupposes nothing except God for its existence.

-[The common definition of creation is reiected. ] Here we should note that:
+[The common definition of creation is reiected. ]

+We should note the following:

-I. We omit the words 'from nothing', which are commonly used by philosophers as if 'nothing' were the matter from which things were produced.
+1. We omit the words 'from nothing', which are commonly used by philosophers as if 'nothing' were the matter from which things were produced.

 This usage of theirs arises from the fact that, being accustomed in the case of generated things to suppose something prior to them from which they are made, in the case of creation they were unable to omit the preposition 'from'.

 The same confusion has befallen them in the case of matter.